Thank you for agreeing to be interviewed for my podcast.

 - One of you.
 A one-to-one interview runs more smoothly, with less risk of crosstalk or silences while it’s decided who answers each question.
 For bands, it doesn’t matter which band member comes on, as long as they are comfortable conducting the interview in English and that everyone else is happy for them to act as a spokesperson.

 - A connected device with email access and web browser installed.
 This can be a smartphone, desktop or laptop on any operating system.
 The service we’ll be using (Cleanfeed) specifies Chrome, but it also works with Vivaldi and Safari browsers.
-It does not work with Firefox.
+A list of compatible browsers can be found here.

 - A headset.
 Headphones or earphones are essential, as without them we will hear an echo of my voice on the recording coming back via your speaker.
 If you’re using a smartphone, a headset with a mic on is fine.
 On a computer, we’ll hear you through your webcam mic by default.